mitranim/wordplay/readme.md

 arghument © LR

-editional (added with corrections?) © Yury
+editional (added with corrections?) © Y

 pirage (being angry at being the victim of piracy; alternatively a contracted form of the historical "Age of Piracy") © LJ